aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q8.Provide the message the intruder left for you in the file.

-- click on the **Timeline** option, then search for flag.txt file
+- Click on the **Timeline** option, then search for flag.txt file
-- on the bottom right, click on the **Show Details**, select string option to view the content of the file
+- On the bottom right, click on the **Show Details**, select the string option to view the content of the file

 ![Screenshot 2025-05-28 150518](https://github.com/user-attachments/assets/117d82db-849e-4285-a90e-39055fac96f8)